 What is an Apple Fritter?

-An apple fritter is a dessert that looks and tastes similar to a donut.
-Just like a donut, it’s battered and fried and tastes absolutely delicious warm.
+An apple fritter is a dessert that looks and tastes like a donut.
+Just like a donut, it’s battered and fried and tastes warm and delicious.

 There are a few noticeable differences between a donut and an apple fritter: